FINE PRINT 2020

-8. Feedback will be available to entrants in the form of standard feedback but scores will not be given out.
+Feedback will be available to entrants on request in the form of standard feedback but scores are not provided.

-9. Entrants must provide all information required, in accordance with the NZ Chocolate Awards official entry form.
-Failure to fill out all required infomration for your entry’s category will result in your entry being rejected.
+Entrants must provide all information required, in accordance with the NZ Chocolate Awards official entry form.
+Failure to fill out all required information for your entry’s category will result in your entry being rejected.

-Supporting materials may be included with your entry if desired.
-This material will not be returned.
+Supporting materials may be included with your entry.
+However, this material will not be returned.

-15. Awards organisers, Intermedia NZ and Marvellous Marketing will not accept any liability for lost, delayed or misdirected entries.
+Awards organisers, Marvellous Marketing will not accept any liability for lost, delayed or misdirected entries.

-18. It is the sole responsibility of all entrants to provide all relevant information to support entries and all completed entries will become the property of Awards organisers, Intermedia NZ and Marvellous Marketing.
+It is the sole responsibility of all entrants to provide all relevant information to support entries and all completed entries will become the property of Awards organisers Marvellous Marketing.

-21. Entry to the competition and acceptance of the prize constitutes permission to useany winner’s name, image and any competition entry (excluding contact detailsor financial information), for promotional and/or editorial purposes without additional consultation.
+Entry to the competition and acceptance of the prize constitutes permission to use any winner’s name, image and any competition entry (excluding contact details or financial information), for promotional and/or editorial purposes without additional consultation.

 To be eligible for entry into the NZ Chocolate Awards, entries must meet the following requirements:

-- The NZ Chocolate Awards are open to chocolate companies, chocolate makers, chocolatiers, companies producing collaborative products with a premium New Zealand chocolate brand.
+- The NZ Chocolate Awards are open to chocolate companies, chocolate makers, chocolatiers.

 - To be eligible for an NZ Chocolate Award the product must be submitted by the Producer or Manufacturer of the product.